 Burma is declared independent from British colonial rule on 4 January 1948.
 Burma's many tribal minorities are resistant to centralised control.
 Instability sets in almost immediately.
 In 1962 the Burmese Government is overthrown in a military coup d'état led by General Ne Win.
 The coup leaders attempt to create a single-party socialist state but end up ruining the country's economy.
 Popular unrest against the military regime grows, coming to a head in 1987-88 when rioting breaks out.
 The regime responds with force.
 More background.

-Born on 19 June 1945 in Rangoon (now Yangon), Burma (now Myanmar).
+Born on 19 June 1945 in Rangoon (now Yangon).
 Her father, Aung San, is Burma's most respected independence hero.
-Her mother, Ma Khin Kyi, is a senior nurse at Rangoon general hospital and will become a leading public figure and diplomat.
+Her mother, Ma Khin Kyi, is a senior nurse at Rangoon general hospital and a future diplomat.

 1947 - Suu Kyi's father is assassinated in Rangoon on 19 July.